The 25 best acoustic songs of all time

 Unplugging isn’t easy.
 Take someone who usually plays an electric guitar, pull the plug and thrust an acoustic in their hands, and they’ll feel naked.

-Playing unplugged arrangements can breathe new life into familiar songs, give a unique twist to a cover, and show off a piece of songwriting perfection.
+Playing unplugged arrangements can breath new life into familiar songs, give a unique twist to a cover and show off a piece of songwriting perfection.

-So, without further ado, here they are: the 25 best acoustic songs of all time, as voted for by MusicRadar users.
+So, without further ado, here there are: the 25 best acoustic songs of all time, as voted for by MusicRadar readers.
 Enjoy!

 The Kinks - Lola

 The Kinks’ classic tale of gender androgyny might eventually build to a fleshed-out arrangement of electric guitars and stomping percussion, but it’s really all about that beautifully simplistic acoustic guitar intro.
 A classic British strummer through-and-through.

 Jake Bugg - Lightning Bolt

 The boy Bugg doesn't come across as a man who's short on confidence, but with tunes like this one in his pocket, that's hardly surprising.